ACXReader/ACXReader.github.io/_posts/2024-03-30-spring-meetups-everywhere-2024.md

 Time: Saturday, May 4th, 2:00 PM
 Location: Braid room, 2nd floor, Pleasance (turn right when you go under an archway into the courtyard)
 Coordinates: <https://plus.codes/9C7RWRW9+W7>
-Group Link: We run ~monthly meetups; email acxedinburgh@gmail.com to join the mailing list and whatsapp group
+Group Link: We run ~monthly meetups; email acxedinburgh[at]gmail[dot]com to join the mailing list and whatsapp group
 Notes: We generally 'assign' 3 essays to lightly guide the discussion, so make sure you join the mailing list to find out what they'll be for this meetup (I haven't decided yet)

 **LONDON, ENGLAND, UK**